jdyver/cd-demo/README.md

 - edit site

 ### 2. Deploy 50 Jobs
+0. Prerequisites 0.1 and 0.2
+1. Single cluster configured for CLI
+`dcos cluster remove --all`
+`dcos cluster add http://<your url>`

+2. Install Jenkins
+2a.

+2b.
+OPTION (Do not do this if you do not do 2a)

+`cd-demo jd$ python3 bin/demo.py install --latest http://jdyckowsk-elasticl-108ld3uvv6r15-1683503373.us-west-2.elb.amazonaws.com/`

+— <b>slash at the end of the URL!</b>

+3. Run script

+`cd-demo jd$ python3 bin/demo.py dynamic-agents http://jdyckowsk-elasticl-108ld3uvv6r15-1683503373.us-west-2.elb.amazonaws.com/`

 # ORIGINAL INSTRUCTIONS - TO BE TERMINATED (REF: mesosphere/cd-demo)
 This demo is a Python script that, when run with the `install` command, will: